Finding Our Way

 New Plays September 27 – October 21

-As usual the Different Festival will consist of Benchwarmers and the Different Readings.
-New to the festival this year will be “Son of Benchwarmers”, a series of short plays written, directed and acted by local high school students.
-The Playhouse will collaborate with Desert Academy, Santa Fe High, and hopefully other high schools to put up this play the weekend after Benchwarmers closes.
+The Third Annual Different Festival will consist of Benchwarmers and the Different Readings.
+New to the festival this year will be “Son of Benchwarmers”, a series of short plays written, directed and acted by local high school students, the weekend after Benchwarmers closes.

 THE IMPORTANCE OF BEING EARNEST